Chapter 1 – MURDER

 “What’s going on in London?”
 Dunlop asked his cousin Jennett, who’d taken over his old job at the London desk of Bolton Sayres.

-"Nothing unusual.
-Everything's normal this morning."
+“Nothing unusual.
+Everything’s normal.”
 Jennett replied.

 “What did the Bank of England say?”